openmainframeproject/feilong/doc/source/setuphttpd.rst

 ============

 When you sending requests, you need a token to get access to the service.
-To get the token, you should get an admin-token from administrator.
+To get the token, you need to get an admin-token from administrator which is stored in admin-token-file.

-The owner has an admin_token stored in the file.
-The permission of this is set that only owner can operate on it.
-And the path of this file represented by token_file_path can be configured in wsgi section of configuration file.
+As an administrator, you are responsible for creating admin-token-file.
+The path of this file represented by ``token_path`` should be configured in wsgi section of zvmsdk.conf and ``auth`` item in the same section should also be set to ``token``, just like auth=token.
+And if you want to disable authentication, just set ``auth`` to value ``none``.

-To request for a token, you can put the admin_token into the headers of request object and send a request to the server.
+As a client, you can get the admin-token stored in the admin-token-file and request for a token by putting the admin_token into the
-For example:
+``X-Admin-Token`` field in headers of request object.

+An example to request for a token:

 .. code-block:: text

-    # curl http://localhost:8888/token -X POST -i -H "Content-Type:application/json" -H "X-Admin-Token:1234567890123456789012345678901234567890"
+    # curl http://localhost:8080/token -X POST -i -H "Content-Type:application/json" -H "X-Admin-Token:1234567890123456789012345678901234567890"
     HTTP/1.0 200 OK
     Date: Wed, 06 Dec 2017 06:11:22 GMT
     Server: WSGIServer/0.1 Python/2.7.5